petercorke/robotics-toolbox-python/spatialmath/docs/source/intro.md

  [ 0.09983342  0.99500417]]
 ```

-These classes abstract the low-level numpy arrays into objects that obey the rules associated with the mathematical groups SO(2), SE(2), SO(3), SE(3) as well as twists and quaternions.  pose classes `SO2`, `SE2`, `SO3`, `SE3`.

-Using classes ensures type safety, for example it stops us mixing a 2D homogeneous transformation with a 3D rotation matrix -- both are 3x3 matrices.

-These classes are all derived from two parent classes:

-* `RTBPose` which provides common functionality for all
-* `UserList` which provdides the ability to act like a list

-The latter is important because frequnetly in robotics we want a sequence, a trajectory, of rotation matrices or poses.
+Type safety and type validity are particularly important when we deal with a sequence of such objects.
+In robotics we frequently deal with trajectories of poses or rotation to describe objects moving in the
+world.
 However a list of these items has the type `list` and the elements are not enforced to be homogeneous, ie. a list could contain a mixture of classes.
 Another option would be to create a `numpy` array of these objects, the upside being it could be a multi-dimensional array.
 The downside is that again the array is not guaranteed to be homogeneous.

-The approach adopted here is to give these classes list superpowers.
-Using the example of SE(3) but applicable to all
+The approach adopted here is to give these classes _list superpowers_ so that a single `SE3` object can contain a list of SE(3) poses.
+The pose objects are a list subclass so we can index it or slice it as we
+would a list, but the result each time belongs to the class it was sliced from.
+Here's a simple example of SE(3) but applicable to all the classes

 ```
 T = transl(1,2,3) # create a 4x4 np.array

 a = SE3(T)
+len(a)
+type(a)
 a.append(a)  # append a copy
 a.append(a)  # append a copy
 type(a)